Link copied!

 Multi-Stakeholder Buying Committee: How We Closed a $2.4M Deal with 9 Decision-Makers

-Key Takeaway: Enterprise deals involve an average of 6-10 decision-makers across multiple departments, each with distinct success criteria and veto power.
+Key Takeaway: Enterprise deals involve 6-10 decision-makers across multiple departments.
+Each stakeholder has distinct success criteria and veto power.
 We identified all 9 stakeholders before the first demo.
 We mapped their influence relationships.
 We built separate value propositions for each role.
-The result: 50% faster close, zero last-minute objections.
-The contract was 40% larger than the original scope.
+The result: 50% faster close, zero last-minute objections, and a contract 40% larger than the original scope.
+We discovered hidden budget initiatives nobody mentioned in the first call.

 TL;DR

-• Cut sales cycle from 14 months to 7 by engaging procurement and legal in month 2 instead of month 10
+• Cut sales cycle from 14 months to 7 by engaging procurement and legal in month 2 instead of month 10, eliminating the 6-week contract negotiation bottleneck

-• Increased deal size from $1.7M to $2.4M by identifying the CFO’s budget consolidation initiative we didn’t know existed
+• Increased deal size from $1.7M to $2.4M (+41%) by identifying the CFO’s vendor consolidation initiative we didn’t know existed until we asked the right question

-• Zero last-minute objections — every stakeholder had signed off on success criteria before contracting
+• Zero last-minute objections — every stakeholder had signed off on success criteria before contracting, reducing proposal revisions from 4 to 1

 Results at a Glance